Updated on 14th December, 2022 by Martin Astley

-Your lawn can turn into a muddy ditch should the problem not be dealt with quickly, and your property can become more susceptible to flooding.
+Your lawn can turn into a muddy ditch if the problem is not dealt with quickly, and your property can become more susceptible to flooding.

-	Many people think they can deal with standing water by putting a few plants or trees down in the afflicted area.
-You can see why they might think this is the case – plants need water to grow!
+Many people think they can deal with standing water by putting a few plants or trees down in the affected area.
+You can see why they might think this is the case—plants need water to grow!

 One of the best ways to deal with standing water is to change the topography of the garden.
 Water will naturally flow downhill, so if you can create a lower point in the garden next to the external drainage system, you can channel the water away.

 A berm is another great way to prevent standing water.
 Berms are mounds of soil or dirt that are used for a range of reasons, such as elevated flowerbeds.
 Use fill materials such as soil, sand, rubble, or asphalt to create a berm in the problematic area, and then cover this with soil or compost.
 Put a few of your favourite plants in the berm to give it an aesthetic appeal.

 Bear in mind that you might simply shift the standing water to another part of your garden with this strategy.

 Problems with standing water could compel you to create a pond in your garden.
 Obviously, you should not build a pond if you have no intention of taking care of it properly!

 Ground-level ponds can collect dirty water and may not be suitable for all animals, but they will still attract birds and wildlife and can be much easier to keep clean than a dirty puddle of standing water.